awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 *CloudFormation Compatibility*: This property is passed directly to the `[Runtime](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#cfn-lambda-function-runtime)` property of an `AWS::Lambda::Function`\.

  `Tags`   <a name="sam-function-tags"></a>
-A map \(string to string\) that specifies the tags to be added to this function\.
+A map \(string to string\) that specifies the tags added to the Lambda function and the corresponding IAM execution role\.
 Keys and values are limited to alphanumeric characters\.
 Keys can be 1 to 127 Unicode characters in length and cannot be prefixed with aws:\.
 Values can be 1 to 255 Unicode characters in length\.
 *Type*: Map
 *Required*: No
 *CloudFormation Compatibility*: This property is similar to the `[Tags](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#cfn-lambda-function-tags)` property of an `AWS::Lambda::Function`\.
 The Tags property in SAM consists of Key:Value pairs; in CloudFormation it consists of a list of Tag objects\.
-When the stack is created, SAM will automatically add a `lambda:createdBy:SAM` tag to this Lambda function\.
+When the stack is created, SAM automatically adds a `lambda:createdBy:SAM` tag to this Lambda function and the corresponding IAM execution role\.

  `Timeout`   <a name="sam-function-timeout"></a>
 Maximum time that the function can run before it is killed in seconds\.